top of page

 Walichrum, a Viking bridgehead

 After the Romans had retreated inland southward in the course of the third and fourth centuries, the new Frisians took advantage of the opportunity.
-From around the sixth century, they expanded their influence south of the river Rhine.
-This meant the stretch of coastline from present-day town Rijnsburg, meaning 'Rhine burgh, in the Netherlands to Sincfala in Flanders belonged to the sphere of influence of Frisia as well.
+From around the sixth century, they expanded their influence south of the River Rhine.
+This meant the stretch of coastline from the present-day town of Rijnsburg, meaning 'Rhine burh, in the Netherlands to the sea inlet of Sincfala in West Flanders belonged to the sphere of influence of Frisia as well.
 Frisian law, the late eighth or early ninth-century Lex Frisionum, was the ruling law in these areas.
-Sincfala is where estuary the National Park the Zwin is today, and the starting point of the Frisia Coast Trail.
-See our post The Frontier known as Watery Mess: the coast of Flanders for more about Frisian Flanders.
+Sincfala is where estuary the National Park the Zwin is today, and the starting point of the Frisia Coast Trail as well.
+Go to our blog post The Frontier known as Watery Mess: the coast of Flanders for more about Flemish-Frisia.

-The archipelago of what's now province Zeeland and the coast of Flanders, must have been a familiar habitat for Frisians and comparable with the salt marshes of the terp region in the northwest of Germany and the north of the Netherlands.
-Control over the mouths of the major rivers Rhine, Meuse and Scheldt in the west, but also the rivers Ems and Weser in the north, was very lucrative for the seafaring and trading Frisians.
-Island Walcheren in the river Scheldt (the river West Scheldt then was not much more than a modest stream called Honte) was no exception.
-Numerous, more than a thousand, scaettas have been found of which the majority are of Frisian origin.
+The archipelago of what's now the province of Zeeland and the coast of the region of West Flanders must have been a familiar habitat for medieval Frisians, comparable to the salt marshes of the terp region in the northwest of Germany and in the north of the Netherlands.
+Control over the mouths of the major rivers Rhine, Meuse, and Scheldt in the west, but also the rivers Ems and Weser in the north, was very lucrative for the seafaring and trading Frisians.
+The island of Walcheren in the River Scheldt (the River West Scheldt then was not much more than a modest stream called Honte) was no exception.
+Numerous, more than a thousand, scaettas have been found on Walcheren, of which the majority are of Frisian origin.

 The magnitude of the trade between the Continent and the British Isles during the Early Middle Ages, between ca. 600 and 900, is slowly becoming clear from archaeological research.
 Given the size of Frisian-type coin production, Frisian merchants were central interlocutors in this free trade.
-Coins were minted especially at emporium Doretstat, at the northern terp region, and on Walcheren.
-This money was meant for financing export of items from among other England to the Continent.
-The numbers of coins in circulation are mind-boggling and may add up to a staggering 50 million sceattas, mostly from Frisia.
-Read more about the Frisian trade in our post mentioned earlier already Porcupines bore U.S. bucks.
+Coins were minted especially in emporium Doretstat, in the northern terp region, and on the island of Walcheren.
+This money was meant for financing the export of items from, among other, England to the Continent.
+The number of coins in circulation are mind-boggling and may add up to a staggering 50 million sceattas, mostly from Frisia.
+Read more about the Frisian trade in our blog post mentioned earlier already Porcupines bore U.S. bucks.

-The settlement of Walichrum was probably located between the towns of modern Domburg and modern Oostkapelle, where the thirteenth-century castle Westhove stands today.
+The settlement of Walichrum was probably located between the small towns of modern Domburg and modern Oostkapelle, where the thirteenth-century castle of Westhove stands today.
 Walichrum means 'wet sandy ridge' and, although originally referring to the settlement, later the name was applied for the entire island (Van Heeringen 1998).
 Walcheren had an additional strategic value compared to other trade settlements.
-From there the North Sea could be crossed best to the British Isles.
-And, you had control over the mouth of the rivers Scheldt and Meuse too.
+From the island of Walcheren the North Sea could be crossed best to the British Isles.
+Additionally, when you controlled Walcheren, you controlled the mouth of the rivers Scheldt and Meuse too.
 The strategic importance was already recognized by the Romans, as described above.

-The count of Flanders, Robert I, nicknamed Robert the Frisian, experienced this too when in the year 1067 the islanders triumphed over his army.
-Of course, the victory of the Frisians of Walcheren was achieved thanks to their Saint Willibrord, whose relics were carried to the battle.
-This, however, is the version of the battle as described in the Vita sancti Willibrordi of abbot Thiofrid mentioned earlier.
-According to the Gesta Herwardi 'Deeds of Hereward', written by monk Richard of the Abby on the Isle of Ely between 1109 and 1131, it was count Robert I who won the battle.
+The count of Flanders, Robert I, nicknamed Robert the Frisian, experienced the defence of the island too when in the year 1067 the left-behind islanders triumphed over his professional army.
+Of course, some readers will say, the victory of the Frisians of Walcheren was achieved thanks to their Saint Willibrord whose relics namely were carried to the battle.
+This, however, is the version of the battle as described in the Vita sancti Willibrordi of Abbot Thiofrid we mentioned earlier.
+According to the Gesta Herwardi 'deeds of Hereward', written by monk Richard of the Abby on the Isle of Ely between 1109 and 1131, it was Count Robert I who won the battle.
 Robert's army consisted of 3,000 men, but the Frisians were with more.
-Another theory is that there were in fact two battles between the Frisians of Walcheren and the count of Flanders, and bot were lost by the count of Flanders.
+Another, third theory is that there were, in fact, two battles between the Zeelandic-Frisians and the count of Flanders, and both were lost by the count of Flanders.
 The first battle took place in 1067, and the second a few years later.
 The whole conflict was about the Frisians refusing to pay taxes to the count of Flanders who officially had become their lord in 1012 (Nieuwenhuijsen 2016, 2022).

 Hereward, by the way, was an Anglo-Saxon nobleman with the intriguing nicknames Hereward the Wake, Hereward the Outlaw, and Hereward the Exile.
+Kind of Hengist type.
 In England he's especially known for his battles against the Normans who had invaded England in the famous year 1066.
 But many more adventures exist about this vigilante.
-He fought in the army of count Robert de Fries during the battle of Walcheren in 1067.
+He fought in the army of Count Robert the Frisian, count of Flanders, during the battle of Walcheren in the year 1067.

 Back to the Middle Ages.

 The area of the great rivers was an apple of discord between the Frankish kingdoms of West, Middle and East Francia, the Frisians, and the Danes.
 Empires, kingdoms, christendom, heathendom, trade, tribes and peoples, all came together in this relatively small but lucrative area.
 You could say, it was the Balkans of Northwest Europe.
-Not the least were involved: Charlemagne, Louis the German, Charles the Bald, Louis the Pious, Lothar, Rorik of Dorestad, Ubba the Frisian, Ivar the Boneless, Rodulf Haraldsson, Harald Klak Halfdansson, Godfrid the Sea-King, Willibrord Apostle of the Frisians et cetera.
-Undoubtedly, but strictly speaking this is again speculation, also the famous Frisian kings or overkings Aldgisl and Redbad might have had some involvement in the early days.
-Walcheren, like the trading ports Dorestat, Medemblik, Witla (exact location unknown but in estuary of the river Meuse) and Meinerswijk, were too important for an overking to remain indifferent to, as we shall see below.
+Not the least were involved: Charlemagne, Louis the German, Charles the Bald, Louis the Pious, Lothar, Rorik of Dorestad, Ubba the Frisian, Ivar the Boneless, Rodulf Haraldsson, Harald Klak Halfdansson, Godfrid the Sea-King, Olaf Tryggvarson, Willibrord Apostle of the Frisians, etc. Undoubtedly, but strictly speaking this is again speculation, also the known Frisian kings Aldgisl and Redbad might have had some involvement in the early days.
+Walcheren, like the trading ports Dorestat, Medemblik, Witla (exact location unknown, but in estuary of the River Meuse) and Meinerswijk, were too important for a king of Frisia to remain indifferent to.

 When Halley’s Comet almost hit earth

 In the year 837, Halley's Comet, visible every seventy-five years or so, passed little earth again.
 This time it may have passed as close as five million kilometers, which is by far its closest approach ever.
 It was visible for three days.
-Thank all possible gods our planet is so tiny, and thus so difficult to hit.
-Sightings have been recorded in China, Japan, Germany, the Byzantine Empire and in the Middle East those days.
-Emperor Louis the Pious feared this was a sign of his death.
-According to the Annales Fuldenses 'Annals of Fulda', it was Astronomus at his court who advised the emperor not be as frightened as heathens are by signs of heaven.
+And who knows, the heathen people of Walcheren associated the sighting of the comet with the Wild Hunt of Woden.
+But most of all, thank all possible gods our planet is so tiny, and thus so difficult to hit by comets and big meteors.
+Sightings of Halley have been recorded in China, Japan, Germany, the Byzantine Empire and in the Middle East those days.
+Emperor Louis the Pious feared it was a sign of his death.
+According to the Annales Fuldenses 'annals of Fulda', it was Astronomus at Louis' court who advised the emperor not be as frightened as heathens are by signs of heaven.

 The Annals of Xanten tell us the following about this natural occurrence: